amyrasl/readandwaritedb/README.md

 ## READANDWARITE

-A simple stationery marketplace website
+A website project for web programming project for selling stationery online.